 Where proposals deviate from the guidance here, the Council will need to be satisfied that proposals are high quality and not detrimental to neighbourhood amenity.
 Pre-application submission is encouraged.

-ensure the remaining garden space is of a good size, quality, usable and accessible.
+• ensure the remaining garden space is of a good size, quality, usable and accessible.
 Permeable surfaces should be used wherever possible.
-Read more about this here.
+Read more about garden surfaces here.

 Biodiverse/green roofs should be considered for any newly introduced flat roof.
 Read more about green roofs here.